bootchk/qtGestureFramework/README.md

 Gestures from Qt on OSX are a little strange: a pinch gesture generates wheelEvents out of order, for the scrolling component of the gesture.

+A QGraphicsView doesn't subscribe to gestures and receive gestures, instead its viewport.
+Otherwise, gestures are in a child of the subscriber, and you need to mess with GestureOverride event?